 These two worlds not only need to understand each other, but also they need to know their boundaries and the bridges between them.
 The key question in strategic terms is how much we push (or fund) for lots of non-scalable interventions and how much for a few of high scalability.
 And, of course, how to marry the two.

 Nobody, I hope, would understand this as me saying that coaching or L&D are a waste.
-But I want to emphasise that many times we cross that bridge between the scalable and non scalable world with the eyes closed, hoping that some good will come out and, miraculously, will impact on thousand of people.
+But I want to emphasise that many times we cross that bridge between the scalable and non-scalable world with eyes closed, hoping that some good will come of it and, miraculously, will impact on thousands of people.

 In my world, scalable is the priority, non-scalable is secondary.
 For other people, the order may be the reverse.
 I don’t mind as long as human capital professionals know where they stand.
 Which side of the bridge.
 And, incidentally, make sure the bridge does exist.